Managing a Project

 A box of the active users/members of the project.
 They are presented as a table with each user’s name, Academic Cloud username, when they were added to the project, their project-specific username, and their role.
 On the right side of each row, an icon (three vertical dots) for the user management menu will appear if you have sufficient permissions to manage that user.

 A box of the project’s deactivated users.
 They are presented as a table of each user’s name, Academic Cloud username, when they were deactivated, their project-specific username, and their role.
 On the right side of each row, an icon (three vertical dots) for the user management menu will appear if you have sufficient permissions to manage that user.
+Note that members who did not set their nationality yet, are added as deactivated user.
+They will be informed via email to add the setting.
+Once they set the nationality they will become active project member.

 The last box shows the visitors who have requested to join the project in a table.
 On the right side of each row, there is an icon (three vertical dots) for processing the join request.